-Respondents' word associate with their experience of being a peer reviewer of another osteopath was largely positive with most describing their experience as 'interesting' and 'reflective.'
-Those osteopaths that were more negative about the experience tended to describe it as 'time consuming'.

-There were a series of chosen words that could be interpreted either as positive or negative attributes, these words were 'challenging' and 'responsibility/ responsible' as some saw it good to be challenged and good to take ownership or responsibility for their CPD, while other did not and saw it more in terms of being burdensome or laborious (see Figure 4).
+- 40. Respondents' word associate with their experience of being a peer reviewer of another osteopath was largely positive with most describing their experience as 'interesting' and 'reflective.'
+Those osteopaths that were more negative about the experienced tend to describe it as 'time consuming'. - 41.
+There were a series of chosen words that could be interpreted either as positive or negative attributes, these words were 'challenging' and 'responsibility/ responsible' as some saw these good to be challenged and take ownership or responsibility for CPD, while other did not and saw it more in terms of being burdensome or laborious (see Figure 4).